 - 400 ml of water

-- Put on the fire a saucepan containing 400 ml of water, and add the four tablespoons of oatmeal to it.
+- Put a saucepan containing 400 ml of water on the heat, and add the four tablespoons of oatmeal.

-- Simmer 15 to 20 minutes to obtain a gelatinous texture.
-Stir from time to time to prevent the flakes from sticking to the bottom of the pan.
+- Leave to simmer for 15 to 20 minutes to obtain a gelatinous texture.
+Stir occasionally to prevent the flakes from sticking to the bottom of the pan.

-Filter the cream with a tami in a clean container and let it cool, then you can keep it in the refrigerator for 5 days.
+Filter the cream using a sieve into a clean container and leave to cool.
+You can then keep it in the refrigerator for 5 days.

-Little trick: remove the starch layer formed during cooking before filtering the cream.
+Little tip: remove the layer of starch formed during cooking before filtering the cream.

-Bonus: you can grab the filtered oats to make porridge.
+Bonus: you can collect the filtered oats to make porridge.

-To care for your hair from the inside out there will always be the cures of Madame La Présidente !
+To take care of your hair from the inside out, there will always be Madam President's cures !

-According to archaeological excavations, the culture of this cereal has existed for two millennia.
-Considered a weed in antiquity, it was not until the Middle Ages that it was intended for food ... but that of animals!
+According to archaeological excavations, the cultivation of this cereal has existed for two millennia.
+Considered a weed in antiquity, it was only in the Middle Ages that it was used as food... but for animals!

-More difficult to cultivate than wheat, it was not until the 17th century in France, that theoats finally have the name it bears today, and be consumed by the population.
+More difficult to cultivate than wheat, it was not until the 17th century in France that oats finally had the name they bear today, and were consumed by the population.

-With this latest information, in addition to having beautiful hair, you can shine in society!
+With this latest information, in addition to having beautiful hair , you will be able to shine in society!